verana-labs/verifiable-trust-vpr-spec/spec.md

 1. The [[ref: applicant]] starts an [[ref: onboarding process]] by running [[MOD-PP-MSG-1]](#mod-pp-msg-1-start-participant-op).
 The process MAY be subject to paying `validation_fees`, as defined in the [[ref: validator]]'s Participant entry.
 2. The [[ref: applicant]] connects to the [[ref: validator]]'s [[ref: VS]] (identified by its [[ref: DID]]) and executes the validation steps required for the [[ref: onboarding process]] to conclude.
-3. If the [[ref: applicant]] qualifies, the [[ref: validator]] runs [[MOD-PP-MSG-3]](#mod-pp-msg-3-set-participant-op-to-validated) to update the Participant entry; the [[ref: applicant]] is then granted the new permissions and/or issued a credential.
+3. If the [[ref: applicant]] qualifies, the [[ref: validator]] runs [[MOD-PP-MSG-3]](#mod-pp-msg-3-set-participant-op-to-validated) to update the Participant entry; the [[ref: applicant]] is then granted the new `Participant` entries and/or issued a credential.

 Once in the `VALIDATED` state, a Participant entry remains valid for a specific period (e.g., 365 days), configured in the [[ref: credential schema]] for credential-schema-related onboarding, or set by the [[ref: ecosystem]] for user-agent onboarding.

 :::note
-Even when the Participant entry remains in the `VALIDATED` state for the configured period, the resulting permission or issued credential MAY have a shorter expiration timestamp because the validated attribute(s) might expire earlier.
-In this case, the [[ref: applicant]] MUST provide updated information to the [[ref: validator]] before attribute expiration in order to be issued an updated permission and/or credential.
+Even when the Participant entry remains in the `VALIDATED` state for the configured period, the resulting `Participant` entry or issued credential MAY have a shorter expiration timestamp because the validated attribute(s) might expire earlier.
+In this case, the [[ref: applicant]] MUST provide updated information to the [[ref: validator]] before attribute expiration in order to be issued an updated `Participant` entry and/or credential.
 :::

 If the `VALIDATED` state is set to expire, an [[ref: applicant]] that wishes to extend the expiration timestamp MUST renew its [[ref: onboarding process]] (see [[MOD-PP-MSG-2]](#mod-pp-msg-2-renew-participant-op)).